Joe’s Blog: Things are changing for January (FRI-12/29)

 Forecast:

 Tomorrow: Sun early then turning cloudy for awhile with later day clearing.
-Highs in the mid 40s
+Highs in the mid-upper 40s

 Sunday: Blustery and colder again with variable clouds.
 Highs in the low to mid 30s